Sustainability

 Casals Forum

-Upon moving into our own buildings, the situation has changed dramatically: in addition to the impacts cited above, we now generate energy and water consumption, we operate an expensive air conditioning system.
+Upon moving into our own buildings, the situation has changed dramatically: in addition to the impacts cited above, we now generate energy and water consumption, and we operate an expensive, modern air conditioning system.
 And with the new opportunities provided by the space we now occupy, a new sphere of business and activity has emerged, one which is growing and has led to the introduction of various new processes.

 Innovative ice storage technology